dmitryweiner/neural-things/sonar/README.md

 - **Export PNG**
   - Downloads the current canvas as a PNG
 - **Enable sensors**
-  - Requests permission (if required) and starts listening to device orientation
+  - Manually requests permission (if required) and starts listening to device orientation
+  - Note: this is now called automatically on Start, but the button remains for manual re-enable if needed

 Parameters:
 - `Frequency (Hz)`: tone frequency (default 19000)